US debt ceiling: How default could affect you – DW – 05/09/2023

 A more serious default would cause a sharp decline in the US dollar, causing chaotic fluctuations in exchange rates, and spiking the prices of oil and other commodities.

-Global inflation may well rise again and supply chain issues, which dampened trade following the COVID pandemic, could worsen due to the lack of trust within the financial system.
+Global inflation may well rise again and supply chain issues, which dampened trade following the COVID-19 pandemic, could worsen due to the lack of trust within the financial system.

 What are the main sticking points?